SciSpectator/BioGenVariate/README.md

 AI Analysis Plots & Table: Once the analysis is finished, several results new windows will appear:

 Classified Analysis Plots: For each category the AI classified (e.g., Condition), a new plot window is generated.
-This plot shows the expression density of your selected samples, broken down by the AI-assigned labels (e.g., 'Alzheimer Disease' vs. 'Control').
+This plot shows the expression density of your selected samples (_Ryc7._) , broken down by the classified labels (e.g., 'Alzheimer Disease' vs. 'Control').
 This allows you to see if the expression level you selected corresponds to a specific biological or experimental group.
+For categories containing only a single sample, the plot displays a distinct vertical line instead of a density curve, making it easy to pinpoint the exact expression value of individual categories.